John Warner, M.D., MBA; President, American Heart Association, 2017-18

 Intervention must involve multi-sector collaboration — such as connecting clinical and community settings that harness technology platforms, healthcare providers, community organizations and volunteer health mentors to help people manage blood pressure.
 Our collaborative programs that integrate community and clinical health resources have indeed improved blood pressure control.

-The Centers for Health Metrics and Evaluation will continue to investigate the impact of these integrated efforts, as well as the impact of clinical and community programs on their own.
-Using data and evidence, the Centers will hone best practices for transforming systems, environments and policies to improve blood pressure management.
+The Center for Health Metrics and Evaluation will continue to investigate the impact of these integrated efforts, as well as the impact of clinical and community programs on their own.
+Using data and evidence, the Center will hone best practices for transforming systems, environments and policies to improve blood pressure management.

 Maintaining blood pressure within safe targets is not a one-time event.
 Such control requires close monitoring and regular communication between patients and healthcare providers.